-Status assigned to a student who fails to make Satisfactory Academic Progress once checked annually.
+Status assigned to a student who fails to make Satisfactory Academic Progress once checked at the end of the award year.
 The student is no longer eligible to receive financial aid.
 The student has the right to appeal the suspension.
 Aid is terminated until student has submitted written appeal.